 The area of downtown Los Angeles will soon feature a beautiful new Islamic landscape.
 Masjid Bilal Islamic Center, the city's oldest Muslim community, ˙has forged ahead with construction of a new Masjid and community center in the heart of Los Angeles.

-The project, which is being built at the intersection of Central Avenue and Martin Luther King Blvd, has progressed tremendously since construction began in 2019.
+The project, located at the intersection of Central Avenue and Martin Luther King Blvd, has shown tremendous progress since construction began in 2019.
 Upon completion, the facility will encompass an entire city block and feature a beautiful 65 foot-tall minaret.

-"We pay as we go," says Imam Abdul Karim Hasan, who is the community's long-time religious leader.
-"Allah has blessed us with some very hard-working and sincere people, who have been very deligent in helping us raise the funds to continue building."
+"We pay as we go," says Imam Abdul Karim Hasan, the community's long-time religious leader.
+"Allah has blessed us with some very hard-working and sincere people who have been very diligent in helping us raise funds to continue building."

-The wood framing is mostly complete at Masjid Bilal and the dome has been covered.
-They have now began construction of the 65 foot-tall minaret, which will be built in sections, then set in place by a huge-towering crane on Central Avenue.
-This event is sure to be a spectacle for the entire Los Angeles community given the historic past of the Central Avenue district.
+The wood framing is mostly complete at Masjid Bilal, and the dome is covered.
+They are now completing construction of the 65 foot-tall minaret, which was built in sections and then set in place by a huge-towering crane on Central Avenue.
+This event was a spectacle for the entire Los Angeles community, given the historical past of the Central Avenue district.

-"Every week we have progress.
-The progress is unbelievable," stated Setita, who has been instrumental in constructing the minaret and raising money for the project.
+"Every week, we have progress.
+The progress is unbelievable," stated Sitita, who has been instrumental in constructing the minaret and raising money for the project.

 We're in the heart of Los Angeles, one mile from downtown.
 We have a landmark here.
 If you can come by, stop and visit us.

-Masjid Bilal Islamic Center will be the first Masjid built in true Los Angeles, for more than two decades and the first of the new millenium.
-It will also include a huge community center to serve the entire community.
+Masjid Bilal Islamic Center will be the first Masjid built in true Los Angeles, for more than two decades and the first of the new millennium.
+It will also include a sprawling community center to serve the entire community.